rom-rb/rom-rb.org/source/doc-pages/guides/basics/setup.md

 ROM.finalize
 ```
-Under the hood ROM simply passes provided argument to the corresponding `Datastore`
+Under the hood ROM simply passes provided argument to the corresponding `Gateway`
 constructor which is provided by the adapter.
-In our case it is `ROM::Memory::Datastore`.
+In our case it is `ROM::Memory::Gateway`.

 You can read more about adapter gateways in [the adapter section](#) of the guides.

-## Configuring Many Datastores
+## Configuring Many Gateways

-You are not limited to only one datastore.
-If you use more than one datastore you
+You are not limited to only one gateway.
+If you use more than one gateway you
 can simply provide a hash with adapter configuration:

 ``` ruby